The first Destiny 2 raid is arguably the activity players were most looking forward to from the sequel.

 As with the likes of Vault of Glass and Wrath of the Machine with the previous game, the Raid offers challenges and rewards unlike anything else in the game.
 Here's ways to prepare and things to know about Leviathan:

-- Though getting as close to max Power level will help as much as possible since Leviathan's recommended Light level is 270, though the first encounter is 260 and scales all the way up per encounter to 280.
-In our experience, you can get away with some players in the lower 260 range provided you have some players on average or higher, though by the end you'll want to have a few levels up for the final encounters so they can stay alive and do more damage.
+- Getting as close to max Power level will help as much as possible since Leviathan's recommended Light level is 300.
+In our experience, you can get away with some players in the lower range provided you have some players on average or higher than recommended, though by the end you'll want to have a few levels up for the final encounters so they can stay alive and do more damage.

 - Similarly, don't worry about classes too much.
 While certain classes and their abilities can be useful - the Hunter void class can go invisible or tether enemies for damage phases, for example - as with previous Raids on Normal mode there isn't much that depends on a specific class or sub-class.